Site last updated December 3rd 2017 (Water hardness in members area)

 The name, "Jade Perch" was chosen because of the distinctive greenish, (JADE) colour displayed by the fish as the light catches the dorsal area scales.
 The name was chosen by 3 of the pioneer growers of JADE perch while sitting around the kitchen table of the, then president for the Aquaculture Association of Queensland Inc., Bruce Sambell.
 (The PERCH MAN.)
 The common, local name, was Barcoo Grunter, which does not sound as pleasant as JADE perch.

-Healthy food - Australian Jade Perch
+Healthy food - Australian Jade Perch a super food

 There are good and bad fats.
 We hear a lot about the "bad" saturated fats.